-- Underwater City: Aboleths dwell in grotesque cities in the depths of the sea.
+- Underwater City: Alghollthus dwell in grotesque cities in the depths of the sea.

-- Where I Was Born and Razed: The algollthu fled and destroyed their own homeworld when their slave races rebelled against them.
+- Where I Was Born and Razed: The algollthus fled and destroyed their own homeworld when their slave races rebelled against them.

 - Slave Race: Enisysians have been bred to be subservient to their masters for thousands of years.

-- Dumb Muscle: The plizeazoth is a strong and brutish alghollthu subspecies that rely more on their primal instincts than intelligence.
+- Dumb Muscle: The plizeazoth are a strong and brutish alghollthu subspecies that rely more on their primal instincts than intelligence.

 - Extra Eyes: A plizeazoth has five ruby-red eyes, each capable of moving on its own.